JuliaDatabases/SQLite.jl/README.md

 julia> @register db sin
 ```

-The `register` function takes optional arguments; `nargs` which defaults to `-1`, `name` which defaults to the name of the function, `isdeterm` which defaults to `true`.
+The `SQLite.register` function takes optional arguments; `nargs` which defaults to `-1`, `name` which defaults to the name of the function, `isdeterm` which defaults to `true`.
 In practice these rarely need to be used.

-The `register` function uses the `sqlreturn` function to return your function's return value to SQLite.
+The `SQLite.register` function uses the `sqlreturn` function to return your function's return value to SQLite.
 By default, `sqlreturn` maps the returned value to a [native SQLite type](http://sqlite.org/c3ref/result_blob.html) or, failing that, serializes the julia value and stores it as a `BLOB`.
 To change this behaviour simply define a new method for `sqlreturn` which then calls a previously defined method for `sqlreturn`.
 Methods which map to native SQLite types are

 ```julia
 sqlreturn(context, ::NullType)